When to Go

 your daypack from leaks.
 Size rating: 4 or 5

-- Carry as much film as you think you'll need for a day, which may
+- Film - If you haven't made the switch over digital photography, carry as much film as you think you'll need for a day, which may

 not be more than the film already in your camera.
 Weigh the pros and